Using Windows or Linux on FreeBSD's vm-bhyve

 Interested readers can investigate the links in the thread for further information, but the solution is to add that -A to the config options of your vm.
 This is necessary with Windows, RH, and RH clones, but I haven't needed it with Fedora or Arch.

+I have also found this unnecessary in recent VMs of RH and clones, as of November, 2024.
 In January, 2024, I went to install Fedora, and found that the mouse wouldn't work with the GUI install.
 I also tried installing Arch, and found that once I installed X and ran startx, I had no keyboard or mouse input.
 I asked on freebsdforums and user _al pointed me to a thread with a solution.
 That thread had done a bit more, but in my case, all I had to do was comment out the line that read xhci_mouse="yes" in the default centos7 template that I was using and mouse and keyboard worked in these Linux installs with X.

 Hopefully, this will get fixed soon.
 See the FreeBSD bug report.
 There's already a working patch to fix it that should be in packages soon.